-MEL receives information from the 1330 Form stored in the AMAS side of the BOSS Enterprise database and also stored in the record of correspondence in the Feith Document Database (FDD).
+MEL receives information from the 1330 Form stored in the AMAS side of the BOSS Enterprise database and stored in the record of correspondence in MBMS Documents.

 1.3b If the information is collected on a form and is subject to the Paperwork Reduction Act, what is the form's OMB control number and the agency form number?